-Hi.
-I'm Marsha Weisleder.
-I’m a born-and-bred Torontonian (yes, some of us do exist) and I've lived in Toronto, Canada my entire life.
+Hi everyone.
+I'm Marsha Weisleder, a born-and-bred Torontonian (yes, some of us do exist) and I've lived in Toronto, Canada most of my life.
+I moved to Atlanta, Georgia in January 2015.
+No, not because of the weather or a desire to be a southern belle…you see, I fell in love and married an American.
+Very exciting!
+All of my schooling was done in Toronto.
 After graduating from the University of Toronto with a Bachelor of Science in Neuroscience, I attended Osgoode Hall Law School.
 I graduated in 1991 and was called to the Bar in 1993.
 I practiced civil litigation for a couple of years and then went in-house with a company as their legal counsel.
 That is when I fell into training and I’ve never looked back.
 I did management training for five years before coming to work at Langevin Learning Services where I’ve been conducting training since 2000.

 There is a great expression that I live by: “When you’re passionate about what you do, you never work a day in your life.”
 That’s exactly how I feel about training and it has become part of my training philosophy.
 Each day, I bring that passion and excitement to my workshops.
 I always encourage my participants to find their own passion as well.

 Life’s Biggest Lessons and Influences – So FarI would have to say that I’ve learned the most from my family.
 My parents always taught me that it is better to think of others before myself.
 There is a story about my mother that is quite telling.
 If she had $2 to her name, she would give away $3 and spend the rest of the day figuring out where she would find the missing $1.
 In my training, I always focus on my participants.
 My goal is to be in tune to their needs and address their issues and concerns.